(Updated Oct. 12, 2015): These articles were in now-defunct online science magazines.

 If memory serves, this may have been the first topic that received a query from a reader, looking for more information about treating Lyme disease.
 That response really brought home the fact that, left untreated for a few months, Lyme disease is a serious medical problem without an easy cure.

 Alert!
-According to today’s “Lyme Disease Surge Predicted for Northeastern US: Due to Acorns and Mice, Not Mild Winter” in PhysOrg, the American northeast is likely to experience more cases of Lyme disease.
+According to today’s “Lyme Disease Surge Predicted for Northeastern US: Due to Acorns and Mice, Not Mild Winter” in PhysOrg, the American northeast is likely to experience more cases of Lyme disease in 2012.
 The ecological roller coaster involved a past abundance of acorns, and therefore of white-footed mice.
 Recent acorn shortages left a smaller mouse population, so the “Black-legged ticks” may be more determined to seek human prey.

 West Nile Virus via the Mosquito